Ian is an avid sneakerhead and streetwear enthusiast who experiments with his style, so you don't have to.

-The Adidas Ultra Boost first came about in 2015, debuting on the feet of runners such as Yohan Blake and David Villa in January of 2015.
-It then got general releases in triple white and core black colorways in February of 2015.
-The initial technology came from a collaboration of BASF and Adidas, making specialised TPU pellets pressed together to make a responsive and comfortable cushion for runners and lifestyle alike.
-The upper is constructed of Adidas' own primeknit material, making it more comfortable for casual wearers and runners alike.
+The Adidas Ultra Boost first came about in January 2015 and debuted on the feet of runners such as Yohan Blake and David Villa.
+It then received general releases in triple white and core black colorways in February of the same year.
+The initial technology came from a collaboration of BASF and Adidas.
+Specialised TPU pellets were pressed together to make a responsive and comfortable cushion for runners and casual wearers alike.
+The upper part of the shoe is constructed of Adidas' own primeknit material and helps achieve the same function.
 This is hands down one of my favorite sneakers ever, and I love that I have the opportunity to speak about it.

 Rapper and fashion mogul Kanye West even took a liking to Ultra Boosts and Boost technology in general (he has been using it in every Yeezy shoe since he partnered with Adidas after all).
-He was spotted many times, from just walking on the L.A streets, to various concerts and even the Billboard Music Awards rocking the Ultra Boosts.
-Needless to say, many people jumped aboard the Yeezy hype train an bought themselves a pair of Ultra Boosts to be more like Kanye.
-Many people (myself included) would argue that Kanye popularized the Boost due to the influence he had in streetwear and street culture.
+He was spotted many times walking on the L.A streets, at various concerts, and even at the Billboard Music Awards rocking the Ultra Boosts.
+Needless to say, many people jumped aboard the Yeezy hype train and bought themselves a pair of Ultra Boosts because of Kanye's influence.
 Whether you love him or hate him, the man is a cultural icon, and anything he touches almost certainly turns to gold.
-A modern Midas, if you will.
+He is a modern Midas, if you will.

 DIY projects and savvy custom channels on YouTube helped make the Ultra Boost Uncaged